kagandikmen/V-FRONT/README.md

 # V-CORE

-*(The V stands for Verilog,RISC-V, or perhaps my intention to make the CPU 5-stage some day.)*
+*(The V stands for Verilog, RISC-V, or perhaps my intention to make the CPU 5-stage some day.)*

 **V-CORE** is a 32-bit RISC-V processor written in Verilog.
 It implements RISC-V ISA base module RV32I, version 2.1.

-It does not include any extensions (yet).
+It also implements the extensions:
+- Zicsr
+- Zifencei

 ## Getting Started